feophan/tenguesta_ngoldorinwa/docs/morph/vfa.md

 ### Verbs in -ea

-A small and rare group of verbs which show `-ea` in aorist tenses comprises basic verbs with stems in `-ay` and a-verbs enging in `-e(ng)a`:
+A small and rare group of verbs which show `-ea` in aorist tenses comprises basic verbs with stems in `-ay` and a-verbs ending in `-e(ng)a`:

 |		|	verb stem	| aorist tense stem	| preterite tense stem	| future tense stem	|
 |	---	|	---	|	---	|	---	|	---	|